Alaska Court Records

 Alaska Warrant Search

 An Alaska warrant search provides researchers with details about active warrants issued by the Alaska state court system.
-These details include the warrant’s subject personal information (e.g., full name, sex, and age), bail amount (if applicable), offense/charge description, warrant type (felony or misdemeanor), and warrant number.
+These details may include the following:

-Interested persons can conduct a warrant search in Alaska through Alaska State Troopers and local municipal or borough police departments.
-Alternatively, inquirers can review court records to check for warrants that may have been issued in a specific case.
-Record seekers can also conduct background checks through the Alaska Department of Public Safety (DPS).
-An Alaska DPS background check reveals a subject criminal history in the state, which includes warrants issued against them.
+Record seekers may conduct a warrant search in Alaska through Alaska State Troopers and local municipal or borough police departments, such as the Anchorage Police Department, the North Slope Borough Police Department, or the Petersburg Police Department.
+Alternatively, inquirers may review court records to check for warrants that may have been issued in a specific case.
+Record seekers may also conduct background checks through the Alaska Department of Public Safety (DPS).
+An Alaska DPS background check reveals a subject's criminal history in the state, which includes warrants issued against them.

 Are Warrants Public Records in Alaska?

 Yes.
-Alaska warrants are subject to the provisions of the Alaska Public Records Act “APRA” (AS Sec.
+Alaska warrants are generally open to the public, as provided under the Alaska Public Records Act (APRA).
+Under the APRA, public agencies must make certain records they maintain, including warrant records, public (AS Sec.
 40.25.100).
-Under the APRA, public agencies must make certain records they maintain, including warrants records, public.
-As a result, anyone can obtain warrant records by querying relevant public agencies in Alaska, such as local law enforcement agencies and courts.
+As a result, anyone may obtain warrant records by querying relevant public agencies in Alaska, such as local law enforcement agencies and courts.

-However, certain exceptions outlined in the APRA and other applicable statutes may limit public access warrant records.
-For instance, per Alaska Rules of Criminal Procedure Rule 37(e), a search warrant records remains sealed until the warrant is identified in a charging document or a notice filed by the prosecutor.
+However, certain exceptions outlined in the APRA and other applicable statutes may limit public access to some records.
+For instance, per Alaska Rules of Criminal Procedure Rule 37(e), a search warrant record remains sealed until the warrant is identified in a charging document or a notice filed by the prosecutor.
 Furthermore, per AS Sec.
-40.25.120, a warrant record may be withheld from being public if the record pertains to a juvenile or if its disclose would:
+40.25.120, a warrant record may be withheld from being public if the record pertains to a juvenile or if its disclosure would:

 - Reveal the identity of a confidential source.